JacquelineCasey/fullstackopen-blog-list/README.md

   - When comparing objects, `toEqual()` is better than `toBe()`, which only comparse values (address / reference).
 - 4.6: Write and test `mostBlogs`.
 This is a good time to try out the `Lodash` library.
 - 4.7: Write and test `mostLikes`.
-- 4.8: Write tests for the `GET api/blogs`.
+- 4.8: Write test(s) for `GET api/blogs`.
 Then make it use async await.
 - 4.9: Make sure (through testing) that `GET api/blogs` returns objects with a `id` property, instead of `_id`.
+- 4.10: Write test(s) for `POST api/blogs`.
+Then make it use async await.